Art and Design

 This year for Art and Design we are focussing on developing our painting skills.
 We are very lucky to have our very own artist in residence, Mrs Wilhelm, who will be working across the school supporting children and the teachers to advance their painting skills and techniques.
 Our aim is to help the children to become more proficient working with this medium.
 This will include exploring colour mixing so they can confidently use the primary colours to mix the secondary colours, as well as add white and black to make tints and tones within the colours.
 Our older pupils will be introduced to watercolours and taught how to make colour washes to create different effects.

-‘The Golden Pencil’ award will continue this year so we can celebrate the children and their family members fabulous pieces of artwork created at home.
-This is a weekly art competition for the children to enter their best drawings with the chance to have their work displayed on a slideshow in assembly and possibly win a prize and certificate.
-As we progress through the year the theme will change to reflect the focus on painting and will become ‘The Golden Paintbrush’ award!
+‘The Golden Paintbrush’ award will continue this year so we can celebrate the children and their family members fabulous pieces of artwork created at home.
+This is a weekly art competition for the children to enter their best drawings and best paintings with the chance to have their work displayed on a slideshow in assembly and possibly win a prize and certificate.

 Aims and Purposes